Conservation and Management Measures (CMMs)

 - Additionally prohibits setting of FADs for 2 sequential months in either April–May or November–December (except for Kiribati-flagged vessels in adjacent high seas)

-- From 1 January 2020, all existing and new FADs must be made of natural or biodegradable materials, and be constructed to prevent the entanglement of sharks, turtles, and other bycatch.
+- From 1 January 2020, all existing and new FADs must be constructed to prevent the entanglement of sharks, turtles, and other bycatch.
 Mesh should be avoided, but if it is used should be wrapped tightly around the raft so that it doesn’t hang loose.
 Tails should be weighted, and if made of mesh, bundled tightly into a sausage shape.
 Mesh size to be no larger than 7 cm when stretched.

 - Ensure each vessel has no more than 350 FADs with activated instrumented buoys